modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 By combining existing tools in this way, we think we've made something very powerful that will be useful for other people as well.
 That's why we started a child project in the modern web family, which we codenamed Rocket.

 It's still in its early stages, but we're already using a prototype for our own [website](https://modern-web.dev).
-We're still missing some features, but we'll continue to evolve it and an announcement will follow as soon as it's finished.
+We're still missing some features, but we'll continue to evolve it, and an announcement will follow as soon as it's finished.
 So keep an eye out for it!

 ## Modern Web Family